 “As I remember it, David Bowie hit the suburbs of the Americas in comparatively slow motion.
-First came Space Oddity (a big deal AM radio hit in early 1973, some three years after it had hit big in the UK), then Ziggy Stardust (various album tracks popping up in the fringes of FM radio), by which point you were starting to see pictures of the guy.
+First came Space Oddity (a big deal AM radio hit in early 1973, some three years after it had hit big in the UK), then Ziggy Stardust (various album tracks popping up on FM radio), by which point you were starting to see pictures of the guy.
 Beyondfreakish.
 Which were backed up by the inevitable rumours (that he actually was an alien, that he and Elton John were secretly married).
 But by the end of the year, all that stuff was settling, and it was the music you couldn’t ignore.
 So Much Great And Strange Music.
-Entire albums overflowing with it.
 So much so that a track like Panic in Detroit didn’t get near the attention it deserved.
 If only for the riff.
 You could base a whole genre on that riff.
 Which, it’s arguable, the Rolling Stones already had.
-But where the hell were they in 1973?”
+But that’s another story.”
 (Philip Random)

 The Solid Time of Change is our overlong yet incomplete history of the so-called Prog Rock era – 661 selections from 1965 through 1979 with which we hope to do justice to a strange and ambitious time indeed, musically speaking.